cncf/toc/sigs/observability.md

 - Security aspects that need to be present when setting up cloud native infrastructure, these might be more relevant for SIG Security.
-- How cloud native applications that need observability are deployed; this would fall in the scope of SIG App Delivery.`
+- How cloud native applications that need observability are deployed; this would fall in the scope of SIG App Delivery.
 - Tools and projects that are used to run cloud native workloads that in some cases need observability would fall under the scope of SIG-Runtime.

 ## Roadmap & Initial Efforts

-- Contribute to [due diligence reports][ddg] to assist the CNCF TOC for projects in the scope of the SIG.
+- Contribute to Due Diligence (DD) Reviews in accordance with the TOC's [Due Diligence Guidelines][ddg] and [Due Diligence Review Template][ddrt] to assist the CNCF TOC for projects in the scope of the SIG.
 - Facilitate webinars and presentations from CNCF projects and domain experts in the scope of the SIG.
 - Formation of [SIG working group(s)][sigwg] as resource capacity and member